15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 13. May become jealous

 A narcissist can become jealous of their child at any time for a number of reasons.
-It could be something as simple as they don’t like all the attention they are getting, or because they have something their parents do not.
+It could be something as simple as they don’t like all the attention they are getting or because the child has something that they do not.

 Understand that your accomplishments are yours and not anyone else’s, so you don’t have to be concerned whether your parent or parent in law approves of you meeting your goals.